Insidious Self: Internalized Homophobia

 In this blog post, I’ll briefly explore the last of the three pillars of the minority stress perspective, one theory behind why queer people can be so stressed out.
 As I explained in my post about LGBTQ+ stress, Internalized Homophobia is probably the sneakiest, most insidious way that queer people carry trauma.

 Internalized homophobia is loosely defined as a way that LGBTQ+ people internally police and judge themselves according to the standards they have been given growing up in a straight world.
 This sort of internalized oppression is nearly impossible to avoid, and different forms of it are present for other marginalized intersections such as gender, race, and class.
-Instead of having to assert a dominant hand in a top-down way, a patriarchal system takes advantage of the ways we develop to plant all sorts of lies and judgments that we use to measure ourselves as we grow older.
+Throughout our life, the cultures we grow in can plant all sorts of lies and judgments that we use to measure ourselves as we grow older.

 Imagine a field.
 The ground (genetic DNA) is already set and ready to grow the plants that will be your identity.
 As time goes on, numerous seeds are scattered over the field.
 The most profound seeds are those given by parents or other caregivers and can come to form much of the garden we will work with later.
 Other seeds are thrown in by different family members, friends, teachers, etc. Ideally by the time we’re adults our garden is full of sustaining crops, and hopefully, only a few weeds that we can manageably work with.
 While some children have minds that are allowed to develop in this way, many others are actively harmed by the homophobia that spreads so willingly in our culture.
 For these individuals, beginning to do the work of tending to one’s inner landscape can feel hopeless and overwhelming.